Run Control Group Version 2 on Oracle Linux

 sudo systemctl status foo.service

-Additional users will allow running the load-generating script under these different accounts and different CPU weights.
+Additional users will be allowed to run the load-generating script under these different accounts and different CPU weights.

 1. Create users and set passwords.